hackupstate/careers-in-code-sandbox/README.md

 ![Create folder in VSCode](https://imgur.com/download/fSJkE4v)

-3. Remember to add a `README.md` file (or at least one file of any kind) so that Git will have something to commit!
+3. Remember to add a `README.md` file to your folder (or at least one file of any kind) so that Git will have something to commit!

 ## Git Commands